OasisLMF/OpenDataTransform/docs/src/components/mappings/transformer-language.rst

 The transformer language supports the following primitive types:

+* booleans - Either :code:`True` or :code:`False` to resolve to a true or false result respectively.
+* null - :code:`Null` is used to specify that a result has no value but has been set by the transformation (this is treated as :code:`None` by the python code in the background).
 * integers - Any number without a decimal point, can be positive or negative.
   Valid integers include :code:`123` and :code:`-45`.
 * floats - Any number with a decimal point or written in e-notation format, can be